To Ensure Your Safety, Please Follow These Steps AFTER Surgery

-- DO NOT DISTURB THE AREA OF SURGERY WITH FINGERS: Avoid spitting, rinsing, or vigorous chewing as initial healing may be delayed, active bleeding restarted, or infection introduced.
+- DO NOT DISTURB THE AREA OF SURGERY WITH FINGERS: Avoid touching, spitting, rinsing, or vigorous chewing as initial healing may be delayed, active bleeding restarted, or infection introduced.
 Remove the gauze sponges that have been placed in your mouth one hour after surgery.
 Place fresh gauze as needed near surgical sites.
 Do not drink through straws or use mouth wash for the first week.
-Be cautious with hot temperature food and drinks (the heat will increase the bleeding stead of stopping it).
+Be cautious with hot temperature food and drinks (the heat will increase the bleeding instead of stopping it).
 Stick to room temperature to cool instead of hot.

 - PAIN: It is normal to have some discomfort following surgery.
 The prescription pain medication should be taken before the anesthetic wears off.
 Make sure to take the medication with 4-8 oz of liquid and some food.
 This will assure rapid assimilation in the body and minimize irritation to the stomach.